Shohimardon

 Shohimardon (also Shakhimardan, Shohimardon / Шоҳимардон, Шахимардан) is a village and a subdivision (rural community) of Fergana District, Fergana Region in eastern Uzbekistan.
 It is an exclave of Uzbekistan, surrounded by Kyrgyzstan, in a valley in the Pamir-Alay mountains.
 The name means ‘King of Men’ in Persian.
 The river Shohimardonsoy flows through the exclave.

 There are two villages: Shohimardon and Yordon.

 Shohimardon is a popular resort with several sanatoria, and an active place of pilgrimage.
 According to one folk legend, the Caliph Ali was buried in Shohimardon.

 Shakhimardan City Resort is situated at 1975 m above sea level, 155 km from Ferghana, in the picturesque mountainous district.
 The Kuliqurbon or Blue Lake is 7 km southeast of Shakhimardan.
 It was formed in 1766 after a series of extreme earthquakes.
 The lake is located at an altitude of 1724 m.
 It's 170 m long, 60 m tall, 5–10 m deep.
 The cableway continues to the lake for 2 km.

 The Uzbek poet Hamza Hakimzade Niyazi lived and worked in Shohimardon until he was stoned to death there in 1929.

 Geography

 Shohimardon is an exclave of Uzbekistan, surrounded by Kyrgyzstan's Batken region, Kadamjay district, in Eastern Central Asia.
 Its mountainous topography, with no substantial naturally flat ground, is part of the Alay mountains range.

-It is one of 4 exclaves of Uzbekistan located in Kyrgyzstan, including Sokh, Chon-Qora (Qalacha), and Jani-Ayil.
-And the second largest one with the area of 90 km^{2} (35 sq mi) after Sokh 325 km^{2} (125 sq mi).
+It is one of 4 exclaves of Uzbekistan located in Kyrgyzstan, including Sokh, Chon-Qora (Qalacha), and Jangail, the second largest with an area of 90 km^{2} (35 sq mi) after Sokh 325 km^{2} (125 sq mi).